TroyLaPolice/European-Neolithic-Expansion/README.md

 **Our agent-based model is written in Edios for the simulation framework SLiM by Haller & Messer.
 We used version 4.0 of SLiM.**

-*Citation for most recent SLiM paper:*
+*Citation for most recent SLiM paper and Edios:*

 Haller, B. C. & Messer, P. W. SLiM 3: Forward Genetic Simulations Beyond the Wright–Fisher Model. *Mol.
 Biol.
 Evol.* **36**, 632–637 (2019).
+Haller, B.C.
+(2016).
+Eidos: A Simple Scripting Language. http://benhaller.com/slim/Eidos_Manual.pdf

 ## About the simulation